 Levada walks and hiking in Madeira around Christmas and New Year

 Can you hike in Madeira in during the winter months?
 Yes, of course!
 If the conditions allow it is usually possible to hike.
 It was the second day of Christmas when we walked a levada for the first time in our lives.
 It was also two days before New Year’s Eve that we hiked from Pico do Arieiro to Pico Ruivo.
 The guide told us that the previous day visibility was very poor, but we were lucky.
 During our trip, the weather was great, we quickly took off one of three layers of clothes.
 We passed the route partly in light jackets over short sleeves and partly just wearing T-shirts.

 Flowers in Madeira in December

 Fans of flowers won’t be impressed.
 This is not the best time of the year when it comes to flowers.
 Personally, I do not recommend visiting paid parks during this period.
 A visit to the Monte Palace Tropical Garden between Christmas and New Year disappointed me, but I expected that.
 We do not regret the trip: we really enjoyed the cable car ride offering great views of the entire bay of Funchal, as well as seeing the famous starting point of the Toboggan, but the park itself looked rather sad.
-Around Christmas and NYE in Madeira, we will still see flowers, but it is not the same as during the season.
+Around Christmas and NYE in Madeira, we will still see flowers, but it is not the same.